Axel--/Naut-for-reddit/Addons/Content Overlap Header/README.md

-##Addon: Content Overlap Header
+## Addon: Content Overlap Header

 The default theme has a header that is 196px.
-This addon changes the height of the header to be anything >192px.
+This addon changes the height of the header to be anything less than 192px.

-What it does, is it essentially 'hides' the header and uses the body of the page as a background.
-Your image should be 1920px wide and >192px in height.
+What it does, is it essentially "hides" the header and uses the body of the page as a background.
+Your image should be 1920px wide and less than 192px in height.
 Play around with it to see what you like.

 **This addon really works best if you have an eye for design.
 If you don't at all, chances are you'll just make the page look worse.
 So be cautious!**